-- Complete the math and at least one of the English composition courses by the end of fall term prior to transfer. - Complete major prerequisites as early as possible.
-It is strongly recommended you complete major preparation for highly selective majors such as Business Economics, Economics and Psychology by the fall term prior to transferring. - Check for transferable coursework, limitations, duplicate courses and other restrictions to avoid being deficient in units and/or requirements - Complete the correct course sequence for certain subjects, depending on your major.
+- Complete the math and at least one of the English composition courses by the end of fall term prior to transfer. - ✓ Complete major prerequisites as early as possible.
+It is strongly recommended you complete major preparation for highly selective majors such as Business Economics, Communications, Economics and Psychology by the fall term prior to transferring. - Meet with a community college counselor to check for transferable coursework, limitations, duplicate courses and other restrictions to avoid being deficient in units and/or requirements - ✓ Complete the correct course sequence for certain subjects, depending on your major.
 For example, if your major requires calculus, be sure you are taking the correct sequence as listed on the major agreement - Review your AP or IB credits to determine if they will transfer and if they will satisfy certain UC 7-course pattern and/or UCLA major preparation requirements.
-University of California Exam Credit Information: admission.universityofcalifornia.edu/ admission-requirements/ap-exam-credits - Calculate your transferable units to ensure you have completed at least 60 sem/90qtr units by the end of spring prior to transfer
+University of California Exam Credit Information: admission.universityofcalifornia.edu/admission-requirements/ap-exam-credits

 - Prioritize completing eligibility and major preparation requirements before IGETC.
-IGETC is not required for admission to any major with the exception of majors in the School of Nursing and the School of Theater, Film and Television. - You may satisfy major preparation for majors that require foreign language with any of the following: - college level foreign language courses - AP/IB exams with an appropriate score - if you attended a high school where the language of instruction is a language other than English (typically high school outside the US).
+IGETC is not required for admission to any major with the exception of majors in the School of Nursing and the School of Theater, Film and Television. - You may satisfy major preparation for majors that require foreign language with any of the following: - College level foreign language courses - AP/IB exams with an appropriate score - If you attended a high school where the language of instruction is a language other than English (typically high school outside the US).